-Core Curriculum
+Proposing Core Curriculum Courses

 NTC faculty are essential in developing and teaching Core Curriculum courses that encourage students to explore a variety of academic pathways.
 The curriculum challenges students to consider a broad spectrum of perspectives and develop the critical-thinking and communication skills they need to succeed in a complex and ever-changing world.
-The Core Curriculum sparks intellectual curiosity and our faculty fan that spark to prepare students for a life-long journey of academic exploration.
+The Core Curriculum sparks intellectual curiosity, and our faculty fan that spark to prepare students for a lifelong journey of academic exploration.

 Proposing a Core Curriculum Course